benweint/frequent/README.md

 ## Performance

-Snail is relatively low-overhead, but there are a few things to keep in mind regarding performance:
+Frequent is relatively low-overhead, but there are a few things to keep in mind regarding performance:

 1. You'll get better performance if you place your probes *after* your target method has been defined.
-Snail will attempt to place your probe immediately upon calls to `Snail.instrument`, but if it ever encounters a probe that it cannot place yet due to a missing host class/module or method, it will make use of the `method_added`, `singleton_method_added`, and `included` hooks in Ruby.
+Frequent will attempt to place your probe immediately upon calls to `Frequent.instrument`, but if it ever encounters a probe that it cannot place yet due to a missing host class/module or method, it will make use of the `method_added`, `singleton_method_added`, and `included` hooks in Ruby.

    These hooks will cause a bit of code to execute each time a new method is added to a Ruby module in your process, and each time a module is included in a new class.
-Snail uses these hooks so that it has a chance to place instrumentation as soon as your targeted class/module and method become available.
+Frequent uses these hooks so that it has a chance to place instrumentation as soon as your targeted class/module and method become available.